twburk/389Rfall18/week/2/writeup/README.md

 Password : pokemon -- After running the stub.py program, and waiting		   around 30 mins i determine that the password pokemon was a success

 In my terminal i ran nc 142.93.117.193 1337 and when promoted for the user name and password i entered the above and was successfully logged into the admin acount.
 I then cd'd to multiple directories, until i went into the home directory.
 Once i was in there i found another directory called flight_records.
 Once in there, there was a list of txt files that all contain flags.
-I determined*
+I determined that the final flag is CMSC389R-{c0rn3rstone-air-27670}.
+I got this by going on his IG and finding his flight ticket.
+On the third pic of the ticket i found AAC27670, which is in the flight record directory.*